First Tank Guide Tank Logo

 Aquarium Illness Facts and Aquarium Care

-Most disease organisms that can affect pet fish are already present in all but the newest aquariums.
+Most disease organisms that can affect your pet fish are already present in all but the newest aquariums.
 The majority of these bacteria, fungi, protists, and other microscopic parasites (called pathogens) can travel by air for great distances.
 Some can even survive long droughts, so a long-dry, used aquarium may not be free of disease organisms!
-If these pathogens are in everybody's aquariums all the time, you might ask, then, why aren't everybody's fish always sick?
-People's fish aren't always sick because most healthy fish can fight off the common pathogens with their immune system.
-The biggest factor in keeping your aquarium disease-free is to keep the fish healthy.
+So, to all practical purposes, the majority of these pathogens are ubiquitous.

 To keep your fish healthy, your best bet is to keep them in a healthy, low stress environment.
 More than 80% of disease outbreaks in an aquarium can be traced to failure on one or more of these issues.
 To keep your tank healthy: